josevnz/home_nmap/tutorial/README.md

         return nmap_args, parsed_data
 ```

-Once the data is collected we can create a nice table in the terminal with the help of [Rich](https://github.com/Textualize/rich):
+Once the data is collected we can create a nice table in the terminal with the help of [Rich](https://github.com/Textualize/rich).
+The table has the following columns:
+* Internet Protocol (IP) address
+* Protocol: On this script will be always Transfer Control Protocol (TCP)
+* Port ID: The port number where the service runs
+* Service: An networked service like Secure Shell (SSH)
+* Common Platform Enumeration ([CPE](https://nvd.nist.gov/products/cpe)): Is a structured naming scheme for information technology systems, software, and packages.
+* Advisories: Any vulnerability related to the CPE identified by Nmap.
+Will need to correlate those ourselves.

 ```python=
 def create_scan_table(*, cli: str) -> Table: